QUICK SUMMARY

 Social Media and Mental Health: What the Bible and Science Reveal

-Social media was created to connect us—but more often than not, it leaves us feeling paranoid, distracted, and discontent.
-Regular users are plagued with intrusive thoughts, desires for more, and decision fatigue.
+Social media was created to connect us—but more often than not, it leaves us feeling distracted, discontent, reactive, and emotionally drained.
+Regular users can become plagued with intrusive thoughts, desires for more, decision fatigue, and a quiet pressure to keep up with everyone and everything.

 And the science is clear: social media and mental health are deeply intertwined.
 What was once a tool for relationships has become a constant stream of opinions, comparisons, crises, and curated highlight reels—all competing for our attention and shaping how we feel.